Hyper-effective communication coaching

 “The wise leader speaks rarely and briefly.
 After all, no other natural outpouring goes on and on.
 It rains and then it stops.
 It thunders and then it stops…The leader teaches more through being than through doing.
 The quality of one’s silence conveys more than long speeches.”

 There is some validity to this approach.
-Above, we talked briefly of “quality” vs. “quantity” in terms of communication in the workplace.
 There is a consistent amount of advice and thought leadership on the need to “over-communicate,” and some employees will need that, yes.

 But in general, a focus on over-communication can lead directly to micromanagement, or a company can push out too many external resources (blog posts, press releases, studies, quizzes, etc.) that ultimately very few are consuming.

 Sometimes silence is golden, and if you trust your team (which ideally you do), the times for over-communication are around bigger, high-level strategic issues.
-The rest of the time you should aim for striking a balance, so as not to overwhelm your team with 24/7 communication that will contribute to remote work burnout.
+The rest of the time you should aim for a balance that provides a healthy work environment, so as not to overwhelm your team with 24/7 communication that will contribute to work burnout.

 Again, your ‘sweet spot’ of communication will vary by the people on your team.

-Concepts and ideas to consider if you feel your team is not communicating well:
+Here are few more concepts and ideas to consider if you feel your team isn't communicating well:

-• Have you talked to each team member about their preferred approaches to communicating?
+• Talk to each team member about their preferred approaches to communicating.

-• Have you audited the success of your various tech and comms tools?
+• Audit the success of your tech software and comms tools.

 How to measure communication in the workplace

-In terms of measuring how effectively your team communicates, here are the approaches:
+In terms of measuring how effectively your team communicates, here are some approaches:

 Anecdotal observation: